getsometoast/shokunin-feb-code-challenge/README.md

 If you're building an artefact, you can and should test it with automated tests!!!

+What this does:
+- spins up a new VM with Debian as the OS
+- provisions the VM using Chef with nginx
+- configures nginx with Chef
+- once finished nginx will be running in a VM with an endpoint /calculate/{number-1}/plus/{number-2}
+- hitting this endpoint runs a lua script that performs the calculation
+- nginx returns the result

 Pre reqz:
 - Ruby > 1.9
 - Vagrant